HomerReid/meep_adjoint/docs/Tutorial/index.rst

 The :class:`OptimizationProblem<OptimizationProblem>` constructor accepts a large number of required and optional input arguments, whose setup will typically occupy a straightforward but somewhat lengthy chunk of your driver script.
-In the
+Inf the

 ; you will find the full
 documentation for these in the :ref:`API reference <OptimizationProblem>`,